No Products in the Cart

 In this blog we'll look at three key metrics to ending the debate.

-Wood bats sweep the competition in all three metrics, but let's dive right in.
+Wood bats sweep the competition in all three metrics, but let's take a deeper look at why.

 Wood baseball bats are more properly weighted, due to the manufacturing process and the limitations of the media.
 You can always make a lighter metal - wood has limitations.
 This means you end up with a more evenly distributed weight across the length of the bat.
 The result: better balance to drive the ball.
 This in turn results in a more level swing , causing a a flatter trajectory with gradual rise for extra distance, which translates to more line drives, and beyond.

-The sweet spot, as it is commonly referred to is the the chunky part of the barrel, usually located between two - six inches from the end of the bat, and is the optimal area in which to hit on a bat.
-Learning where the sweet spot is is the key making good contact, and thus getting the most of each at bat.
+The sweet spot, as it is commonly referred to is the the chunky part of the barrel, usually located between two - six inches from the end of your bat.
+This is the optimal area in which to hit on a bat.
+Learning where the sweet spot is, is the key to making good contact, and thus getting the most out of each at bat.
 It's true that metal bats also have a sweet spot, but they don't offer the same amount of feedback to the player, so you can never learn as much.

 Not every pitch is hittable.
 With metal bats you may get away with swinging at more bad pitches, and making more mishits.
 A wood bat isn't as forgiving, and swinging at bad pitches, and mishitting can lead to stinging hands, and broken bats.
 By understanding a wood bats barrel, and the sweet spot - you'll learn to be more selective of the pitches you swing at, and develop a better awareness of your strike zone.
 You'll also learn how to make adjustments to your swing, like dragging your hands in close to your body to get the sweet spot around on an inside pitch, or extending to get good contact on an outside pitch.

 All of this translates to better mechanics, and more successful at bats.